-Ulcers and holes (perforations) in the nasal septum may occur as a result of nasal surgery; repeated injury such as that resulting from picking the nose; cosmetic piercing; exposure to toxins (such as acids, chromium, phosphorus, and copper vapor); chronic nasal spray use (including corticosteroids and over-the-counter phenylephrine or oxymetazoline sprays); oxygen inhaled through the nose; or diseases such as tuberculosis, leprosy, Wegener's granulomatosis, and syphilis.
+Ulcers and holes (perforations) in the nasal septum may occur as a result of nasal surgery; repeated injury such as that resulting from picking the nose; cosmetic piercing; exposure to toxins (such as acids, chromium, phosphorus, and copper vapor); chronic nasal spray use (including corticosteroids and over-the-counter phenylephrine or oxymetazoline sprays); oxygen inhaled through the nose; or diseases such as tuberculosis, leprosy, granulomatosis with polyangiitis (formerly called Wegener granulomatosis), and syphilis.
 Frequent use of cocaine snorted through the nose causes ulcerations and perforations because it decreases blood flow.

 Symptoms may include crusting around the nostrils and repeated nosebleeds.
 People who have small perforations in the septum may make a whistling sound when they breathe.